DrCubby/bcdsj/README.md

 Q:  Some things are missing like forgotten password<br />
 A:  Sure.
 No problem.
 There are many things I would add to this project if it were a live system but it's not.
 It's a demo on my ability to not just understand and issue but to execute in an organized, thoughtful, extensible way.<br />
 <br />
-Q:  What is the most influential revelation you've ever experienced?<br />
+Q:  What is the most profound question ever asked?<br />
-A:  When I realized the question Socrates was dying to have answered was "I drank what?"
+A:  Socrates: "I drank what?"